Javascript is not enabled.

 Join today and enjoy all AARP has to offer — including the AARP Job Board, a job search tool for experienced workers, a free resume review, plus savings on resume writing packages and online learning courses to boost your skills.

 Candidates must be able to be away from home for the training period.
-Flight attendants typically need a high school diploma and, to work international flights, may also have to be fluent in a foreign language, according to the Bureau of Labor Statistics.
+Flight attendants typically need a high school diploma and, to work international flights, may also have to be fluent in a foreign language, according to the BLS.

 Once a candidate completes training and is offered a job, they must be ready to travel wherever they are needed.
-Castro says that most airlines put new flight attendants “on reserve,” which means they are just there to cover what anyone else isn’t available to do.
+Castro says that most airlines put new flight attendants “on reserve,” meaning they are just there to cover for anyone else isn’t available.
 “If there’s a flight delay and the crew can’t make it, they’re going to call you and put you on the flight.
 You’re not going to know your schedule ahead of time — you will know what days you work, but not where you’re going or what you’re doing.
 One day you could be in Paris, France, and the next day you could be in Wichita, Kansas,” she says.

 But once you start gaining seniority — this point varies by airline, Castro says — you can begin picking and start “bidding” on the flights you want to work as much as a month ahead of time.

-Van Ort says preparation is essential to understand what airlines are looking for and to be ready for what will be a competitive, rigorous hiring process.
+Becoming a flight attendant starts with understanding what airlines are looking for, Van Ort says, and being ready for a competitive, rigorous hiring process.
 Herrera adds that before you apply to an airline, it’s a good idea to talk to flight attendants about the job if possible.
 “Be patient and do the study you need.
 Do your research online,” he says.
 “Talk to people in the industry, because it’s a life-changing decision.”

 “If this is something you really want to do, it’s going to get hard.
 You’re going to shed tears.
 You’re going to get frustrated,” Harris says.
 “But if you keep going and you keep pushing, you will definitely get through it.”